 Part hair to the side and then French braid the front section on one side.
 Secure it into a ponytail at the ear level with the rest of the hair, and loosen some of the braid strands to make it fuller.
 You can then leave it as is or tie the back of the hair into a bun.

 Natural or relaxed hair can also enjoy basic adaptations of some of the previously listed styles.
-If you have black hair, try the following hairstyles for greasy hair:
+If you have black hair, your best hairstyles for greasy hair will be various ponytails (most often sleek or messy), low buns, braided pigtails, etc. Watch the video above to get more options!

 From home remedies to hair styles, knowing how to treat greasy hair will make it much more manageable, and quite honestly, useful.
 You don’t need to wash your hair every day or have perfectly balanced locks to feel beautiful — sometimes it only takes a bit of creativity and understanding to look amazing regardless of your hair’s current condition.